 - Low-density lipoprotein (LDL).
 This delivers cholesterol to the body.
 This is called “bad” cholesterol.
 You want a low level of this type.

 - High-density lipoprotein (HDL).
 This removes cholesterol from the bloodstream.
 This is called “good” cholesterol.
 You want a high level of this type.

 A high level of LDL is bad for your body.
 Likewise, a low level of HDL is bad for you.
 If your doctor says you need to improve your cholesterol, you’ll need to lower your LDL and increase your HDL.
 Medicines can help with this.
 But the simplest way to improve your cholesterol is through lifestyle changes.

 What lifestyle changes can I make to help improve my cholesterol levels?

-Exercise can raise HDL cholesterol levels and reduce levels of LDL cholesterol and triglycerides.
-If you haven’t been exercising, try to work up to 30 minutes, 4 to 6 times a week.
+Exercise can raise HDL cholesterol levels.
+It can also reduce levels of LDL cholesterol and triglycerides (a type of fat in your blood).
+Try to work out for 30 minutes, 4 to 6 times a week.
 Make sure you talk to your doctor before starting an exercise plan.